-The veterinary services team in Laois County Council comprise one CVO, who is supported by three TVIs.
+The veterinary services team in Roscommon County Council comprise one CVO, who is supported by five TVIs.
 Administrative support is also provided.

-The local authority provided the audit team with a record of training and also noted that there would also be meetings, seminars, etc which would be attended.
-The local authority also maintains a record of training and updates provided for the TVIs.
-The audit team were also advised that TVIs are kept up to date on changes to legislation, etc. by telephone call, and also by forwarding on relevant communications.
+The local authority provided the audit team with a record of training undertaken and also noted that there would also be meetings, seminars, etc. which would be attended.
+The audit team also noted correspondence to the TVIs regarding new developments, amendments to the LAVS SOPS, etc. One such letter was verified by the audit team.